Conditional ergodicity in infinite dimension: Examples

 \subsection{Stochastic heat equation}

 We investigate the following example from \cite{Mat07}.
 Consider the stochastic heat equation on the unit interval $x\in[0,1]$:

-Here $dw(t,z)$ is the white in time, smooth in space random forcing
+Here, $dw(t,z)$ is the white in time, smooth in space random forcing

-$(W_t^k)_{t\ge 0}$, $k\in\mathbb{N}$ are independent Brownian motions, $\sum_{k=1}^\infty \sigma_k^2<\infty$, and $\sigma_k>0$ for all $k\in\mathbb{N}$.
-We will assume that $u(t,z)$ is observed at the points $z_1,\ldots,z_n\in [0,1]$ and that the observations are corrupted by independent white noise: that is, we introduce the $\mathbb{R}^n$-valued observation model
+$(W_t^k)_{t\ge0}$, $k\in\mathbb{N}$, are independent Brownian motions, $\sum_{k=1}^\infty\sigma_k^2<\infty$, and $\sigma_k>0$ for all $k\in\mathbb{N}$.
+We will assume that $u(t,z)$ is observed at the points $z_1,\ldots,z_n\in[0,1]$ and that the observations are corrupted by independent white noise: that is, we introduce the $\mathbb{R}^n$-valued observation model

-where $(B_t^i)_{t\ge 0}$, $i=1,\ldots,n$ are independent Brownian motions that are independent of $(W_t^k)_{t\ge 0}$, $k\in\mathbb{N}$.
+where $(B_t^i)_{t\ge0}$, $i=1,\ldots,n$, are independent Brownian motions that are independent of $(W_t^k)_{t\ge0}$, $k\in\mathbb{N}$.
 As we are working with Dirichlet boundary conditions, we view $z\mapsto u(t,z)$ as taking values in the Hilbert subspace $H\subset L^2[0,1]$ spanned by the eigenfunctions $(e_k)_{k\in\mathbb{N}}$, $e_k(z)=\sqrt{2}\sin(\pi kz)$.

 \begin{lem} Let $x_t = u(t,\cdot)$.
-Then the pair $(x_t,y_t)_{t\ge 0}$ defines a nondegenerate Markov additive process in $H\times\mathbb{R}^n$ with continuous paths.
-Moreover, the unobserved process $(x_t)_{t\ge 0}$ admits a unique invariant probability $\lambda$. \end{lem}
+Then the pair $(x_t,y_t)_{t\ge0}$ defines a nondegenerate Markov additive process in $H\times\mathbb{R}^n$ with continuous paths.
+Moreover, the unobserved process $(x_t)_{t\ge0}$ admits a unique invariant probability~$\lambda$. \end{lem}

-\begin{proof} It is easily seen that for any $u(0,\cdot)\in H$, the equation for $u(t,\cdot)$ has a unique mild solution in $H$ that has continuous paths and satisfies the Markov property (cf.\ \cite{DZ96}).
-If we expand $x_t = \sum_{k=1}^\infty x_t^k\,e_k$, then evidently
+\begin{pf} It is easily seen that for any $u(0,\cdot)\in H$, the equation for $u(t,\cdot)$ has a unique mild solution in $H$ that has continuous paths and satisfies the Markov property (cf. \cite{DZ96}).
+If we expand $x_t = \sum_{k=1}^\infty x_t^k e_k$, then evidently

 By It\^o's formula, we obtain